-The clean, renewable solar electricity generated through these programs will help the environment by reducing GHG emissions and managing fuel costs that can increase over time.
+The company also purchases power through contracts and on the Midcontinent Independent System Operator energy market.
+The clean, renewable solar electricity generated through these programs helps the environment by reducing GHG emissions and helps manage fuel costs that can increase over time.